emito69/Solidity_TP2/README.md

 <hr>
  <h4> 🔭 About me : </h4>

-- 📝  I am an Instrumentation and Control engineer who constantly trains to keep up with new technologies..
+- 📝  I am an Instrumentation and Control engineer who constantly trains to keep up with new technologies.

 - 📫 How to reach me: [my Linkedin](https://www.linkedin.com/in/emiliano-alvarez-a6677b1b4).